Ever helped anyone with a gadget?

 Help Desk Resume: Key Skills

-Let's look at the following list of skills from an it help desk resume example.
+Let's look at the following list of help desk resume skills from an it help desk resume example.

-A big number of sample resumes over the net do not feature the key skills sections.
+A big number of help desk resume sample are over the net do not feature the key skills sections.

 All thanks to the ATS system which has recently come into existence.
 The companies are still trying to get a hold of it.